Is your health at risk?

 Even small changes can make a big difference.

 Find out more in our healthy living section to get started now.

-- connect with the SA Health Coaching Service for lifestyle coaching over the phone.
+- connect with the Get Healthy Information and Coaching Service for lifestyle coaching over the phone.

 - a variety of health checks that a GP can do

 - don’t take drugs

 - healthy weight tips for children, adults and during pregnancy

 - tips to help South Australians of all ages eat healthier and be more active